InertSteak/Pokermon/README.md

 **Roadmap:**

 In the immdiate future, I would like to polish and fine tune the Gen I pokemon along with bug fixing.
-In the near future, I would like to implement challenges based on Gym leaders and maybe a few vouchers.
+In the near future, I would like to implement challenges based on Gym leaders and a new consumbale type, TMs.
 Farther out in the future, I would like to implement additional generations of Pokemon Jokers.

 **Card Images:**